FilecoinFoundationWeb/filecoin-foundation/README.md

 ## Development

 To start the development server, run `npx turbo dev`.
 This command will start the development server for all applications and packages in the monorepo.
-Alternatively, you can install `turbo` globally and run `turbo dev`.
+Alternatively, you can install `turbo` globally with `npm install -g turbo` and run `turbo dev`.

+## Building

+To build the monorepo, run `npx turbo build`.
+This command will build all applications and packages in the monorepo.